munindra2132/ProgrammingLanguagesLabCS331/Assignment3 Basic Haskell Programming/Readme.txt

 * Instructions to execute -
 * 1) On terminal Type "ghc -o A A.hs" and hit enter
-* 2) After successful compilation type "./A" and the program will execute */
+* 2) After successful compilation type "./A" and the program will execute
+* 3) Each file contains test cases which will get executed and printed on the screen after the previous command
+* 4) Then the user can enter user specific input
+* 5) the result will be printed on the terminal
+*/